wezlemin/delta-docs/general/android-package-fix.md

    * Developer Options → **Wireless Debugging → ON + Allow the connection**
    * Tap **Pair device with pairing code**
+   * You need to make sure Termux or Settings is in split view or in a floating window for the next step.

 6. **Pair Termux/ADB with Your Device**